pks891618/readmefile/README.md

 •	matplotlib
 •	holoviews

-1. Set Up API Keys: Obtain API keys for services like Alpaca and ensure they are correctly configured in the environment file (alpaca.env).
+1.	<h2>Set Up API Keys:</h2> Obtain API keys for services like Alpaca and ensure they are correctly configured in the environment file (alpaca.env).
-2. Run the Code: Execute the Python script to fetch data, train the machine learning model, and make predictions.
+2.	<h2>Run the Code:</h2>h2></h2> Execute the Python script to fetch data, train the machine learning model, and make predictions.
-3. Explore Results: Analyze the output, including predicted stock prices, visualizations, and performance metrics of the machine learning model.
+3.	<h2>Explore Results:</h2> Analyze the output, including predicted stock prices, visualizations, and performance metrics of the machine learning model.

 Contributing